-This year (2021), RECONOMICS Institute launched the Global Regeneration Team—an educational service of weekly podcasts and monthly videos—using the Patreon platform to make it easy for young and old worldwide to access resources that help them launch a career restoring the world.
+This year (2021), RECONOMICS Institute launched the Regeneration Team—an educational service comprising weekly podcasts, monthly videos and personal coaching—using the Patreon platform to make it easy for young and old worldwide to access resources that help them launch a career restoring the world.

 Now, a blog on the World Economic Forum website by Florent Kaiser—Executive Director, Global Forest Generation—called for the creation of “Generation Restoration“.